Passions

 Wine

-Alain Dominique Perrin, owner-wine grower, acquired the Château Lagrézette, near Cahors, in 1980; a building dating from the 15th Century, classed as an historic monument.
+Alain Dominique Perrin, owner-winegrower, acquired the Château Lagrézette a listed historic building dating back to the 15th century, near Cahors, in 1980.
 The restoration of the building, its gardens and its vineyards took 10 years.

 In 2003, the Château celebrated its 500th grape harvest.
 To mark this occasion a book was published, tracing the history of the Château, entitled “Dame Honneur, une Légende de Cahors”.